 “I purposely just didn’t want to see (them) because what’s the point?”
 Hochman said in an interview with the Daily Beast.
 “It’s not like I’m going to watch the movie.
 I’d rather read the book.”

-“I have some vague recollections of the case 30 years ago and that’s all the more reason why I feel compelled to … really get deep into the facts," he continued, “because, you know, newspaper accounts are wildly inaccurate often on what the true facts of a case look like.”
+“I have some vague recollections of the case 30 years ago and that’s all the more reason why I feel compelled to… really get deep into the facts," he continued, “because, you know, newspaper accounts are wildly inaccurate often on what the true facts of a case look like.”

-Hochman also cautioned against relying on the legal opinions of celebrities like Kardashian, who visited the Menendez brothers in prison with actor Cooper Koch (who played Erik in the Netflix series).
+Hochman also cautioned against relying on the legal opinions of celebrities like Kardashian, who visited the Menendez brothers in San Diego prison with actor Cooper Koch (who played Erik in the Netflix series).
 Kardashian later wrote an essay arguing for the brothers’ release.

 The incoming DA, however, has signaled that he may change course, making the Menendez brothers’ prospects far more complicated.